• Skip to primary navigation

 Instructions

-• Make the sauce by placing all the sauce ingredients into your high speed blender and blending well.
+• Make the sauce by placing all the sauce ingredients into your high speed blender or food processor and blending well.
 Set this aside.

 • Place a large frying pan on the stove on medium heat.